firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-06-across-the-river-my-heart-my-memory.md

 I remember all these things, but I don't feel them the same way Jenn did.
 You don't have words to explain what it's like to be a mind that's mostly memory.
 Yes, I can talk like you, but an Uptowner and a Downtowner can say the same words and mean completely different things.

-I don't need you to understand what it's like to be a pancreas, to be a memory, to be an uptowner.
+I don't need you to understand what it's like to be a pancreas, to be a memory, to be an Uptowner.
 I only need you to listen.